Pupil Premium

 Setting priorities is key to maximising impact and our priorities are as follows:

 In our research and planning, we have analysed attendance, SEND and Sleuth (rewards) data and identified that there is no statistically significant gap in any of these fields.
-This is a clear strength of our provision to all students but we will continue monitoring throughout the year and will respond to any gaps, should any arise.
+This is a clear strength of our provision of pastoral support to all students, but we will continue monitoring throughout the year and will respond to any gaps, should any arise.

 Challenges